Cloud-IV/CS280-Programs/README.md

      parsed.
 It utilizes a recursive descent parser that defines a function for each terminal symbol.
   2. The Test Program: this program calls the parser repeatedly in a similar fashion as how the test program in Assignment 2 repeatedly
      called the lexical anaylzer.
 Also contains error checking and statistics handling.
+*Part 2 is missing because I overwrote Part 1 with Part 3 and forgot to save it as a separate file.
+The main difference between part 2 and part 3 was dealing with how to handle operators for the lower precendence levels of the parse tree versus the higher precedence levels.